 My book, Class Attitudes in America, was published in 2018 by Cambridge University Press.
-It has been reviewed in Perspectives on Politics, Public Opinion Quarterly, and Political Science Quarterly, and it has also been covered by Jacobin and Vox.
+It has been reviewed in Perspectives on Politics, Public Opinion Quarterly, and Political Science Quarterly, and it has also been covered by Jacobin, Vox, and New York Magazine.

 This book explains a long-standing puzzle in the study of American politics: why so many Americans support downwardly redistributive social welfare policies.
 Such support flies in the face of standard conceptions of the American public as anti-government, individualistic, and racially prejudiced.